Keto prawn and avocado cocktail

 Often, the original sauce that accompanied the ubiquitous prawn cocktail in the 1970’s would be known as a Marie Rose sauce.
 This would often be a simple mayonnaise and tomato ketchup mixture and there are quite a few websites out there discussing the origins of this name and the sauce.

-As most of them disagree with each other, I am not going to get into that argument, except to say that THIS sauce, with horseradish, is the perfect Marie Rose sauce and what I think it is meant to taste like 🙂 !
+As most of them disagree with each other, I am not going to get into that argument, except to say that THIS sauce, with horseradish, is the perfect Marie Rose sauce and what I believe it is meant to taste like 😄 !

 How many carbs in cocktail sauce?

-The quantities in the recipe are enough for a single meal, but a very satisfying one, with about 654 calories and only around 22g of carbs if I calculate this manually using Nutrionix.
+The quantities in the recipe are enough for two snack lunches of about 376 calories each and only around 11g of carbs each if I calculate this manually using Nutrionix.
 The calories are pretty much all in the avocado, the prawn and the mayo.

 But why not also try and serve the prawns or shrimps separately without the avocado on some fresh bread, in a sandwich or even as a canape on some crackers?
 The possibilities are endless.